-The State Departments of Transportation Motor Carriers Divisions are often the lead agencies that deploy electronic credentialing.
+The state departments of transportation motor carriers divisions are often the lead agencies that deploy electronic credentialing.
 Other agencies are sometimes in charge of tax collection and permit issuance.
-Maryland's Department of Transportation Motor Vehicle Administration is the lead agency for electronic credentialing and IRP while the
+Maryland's Department of Transportation Motor Vehicle Administration was the lead

-Comptroller of the Treasury is in charge of IFTA.
+"CVISN is not a project, not a deliverable.
+It's a different way of looking at things and a means to broaden customer services."
+Judy Vesely agency for electronic credentialing and IRP while the Comptroller of the Treasury was in charge of IFTA.
 The Department of the Environment issues hazardous materials permits and the State Highway Administration issues oversize/overweight permits.